ShivaBrogMaaS/jenkinsdeployment/README.md

 # jenkinsdeployment

-This Is a Sample Deployment in Kubernetes Cluster Using Jenkins CI\CD Pipeline
+This Is a Sample Deployment in Kubernetes Cluster Using CI\CD Pipeline